atk4/data/docs/persistence.rst

 generated during set(), before you even get a chance to look at other fields.

-If storing of `12` is in the model field is OK validation can be called from beforeSave() hook.
+If storing of `12` in the model field is OK validation can be called from beforeSave() hook.
 This might be a better way if your validation rules depends on multiple field conditions which you need to be able to access.

-Finally you may allow persistence to store `12` value but validate before on a user-defined operation. `completeRegistration` method could perform the validation.
+Finally you may allow persistence to store `12` value, but validate before a user-defined operation. `completeRegistration` method could perform the validation.
 In this case you can create a confirmation page, that actually stores your in-complete registration inside the database.